A young boy with measles, on the third day after the disease’s rash appeared.

 At the public hearing for the bill, a great deal of false and misleading information was shared, even by legislators.
 When it comes to public health, the promotion of conspiracy theories and junk science can be dangerous and even deadly.
 Suit Up Maine has chosen to correct some of those false claims by offering an annotated version of testimony given by Sen. David Miramant (D-Knox) in opposition to LD 798.
 We encourage Sen. Miramant’s constituents and all Mainers to speak out to correct false information whenever and wherever they see it.

-Updates about the bill and Senator Miramant’s response can be found at the end of this fact check.
+Additional updates about the bill and Senator Miramant’s response can be found at the end of this fact check.

 Sen. Miramant: There are three basic reasons for individuals, or their parents or guardians, to refuse vaccinations.
 There have always been religious objections which the government has chosen to honor.
 If a religion practices beliefs that come into conflict with the laws of the land, the government has to decide if their objections are valid.
 In the case of refusing vaccinations, this has been settled and is allowed.
 Since this is the case, no person, business or educational institution should be able to discriminate unilaterally.